gridlocdev/UsernameGenerator/README.md

 # Username Generator
 ## Overview

-This is a set of applications to generate usernames in a title-case format (e.g. "WordWord") with greater customization such as character count and number of syllables per word.
+This repository contains a set of user interfaces to randomly generate customized usernames.
+These usernames are collated in a title-case format (e.g. "WordWord") with greater customization such as character count and number of syllables per word.

 The default word data was sourced from [EddyDN's JSON version](https://github.com/eddydn/DictionaryDatabase) of the public domain [Online Plain Text English Dictionary](https://www.mso.anu.edu.au/~ralph/OPTED/).